grantt/six_lessons_in_react/README.md

 ## Week 0
 ### Introduction, JSX, and Virtual DOM
+*  Introduction
+  *  What are we doing here?
+  *  How does this whole thing work?
+  *  Modern Web Applications are hard
+*  What is React JS?
+  *  Lightweight open-source Javascript framework
+    *  Simple, declarative, composable
-*  What is React JS and what problems does it solve?
+  *  What problems does it solve?
-*  How does the virtual DOM work?
+*  JSX
+  *  Faster, safer, easier
   *  Compiled vs. in-browser JSX transformation
   *  JSX conditionals
+*  Virtual DOM

 ### Exercises
 *  Hello World

 ## Week 1
 ### Components
 *  Component Properties
 *  Component specification methods
   *  render()
   *  getInitialState()